 You may decide to concentrate on an academic career or use your acquired skills in art institutions such as museums, galleries or cinemas.
 You may also choose to pursue a career in media companies, education or in cultural policy and administration.

-The discipline and confidence you’ll develop from a range of activities - from evaluating, comparing and analysing texts and other media, to writing and speaking about your work - are invaluable in a range of professional roles.
+The discipline and confidence you will develop from a range of activities - from evaluating, comparing and analysing texts and other media, to writing and speaking about your work - are invaluable in a range of professional roles.

 A UK 2:1 honours degree, or its international equivalent, in a relevant subject.